 Employees who can transition seamlessly between their primary and secondary responsibilities prove their value during an economic downturn, or even just routine ebbs and flows in business operations.

 Alternatively, help your existing employees develop invaluable skills that perhaps aren’t traditionally required in their role.
-Consider this example: on staff is a mechanical engineer with a strong technical aptitude but limited interpersonal skills – your organization could help prepare them for the next step in their career with leadership and/or communication training.
-Some popular Archbright University classes that could help this employee could be Supervisory Skills, Communicating for Leadership Success, or Emotional Intelligence at Work.
+Consider this example: on staff is a mechanical engineer with a strong technical aptitude but limited interpersonal skills—your organization could help prepare them for the next step in their career with leadership and/or communication training.
+Some popular Archbright University classes that could help this employee are Supervisory Skills, Coaching for Success, or Emotional Intelligence at Work.
 These are only a few examples of classes that develop skills that can immediately be applied to their job.
 Developing current employees is not only more cost effective than hiring from outside the organization, but it boosts employee loyalty, engagement, and productivity.

 Today’s workforce is changing.